Interview with author Vivienne Wallace Culp

 Q4.
 What’s your favourite spot to visit in your own country?
 And what makes it so special to you?

 Q5.
-What inspired you to write the book ‘Human: Behind the Mask’?
+What inspired you to write the book ‘The Truth About Humpty’s Fall’?

 Q6.
-How long did it take you to write your book ‘Human: Behind the Mask’?
+How long did it take you to write your book ‘The Truth About Humpty’s Fall’?

 Q7.
 On what platforms can readers buy your books?